 ICE-GTC is characterized by generalized seizures including absence seizures and generalized tonic-clonic seizures with onset in infancy or childhood.
 Children with frequent generalized tonic-clonic seizures often develop cognitive impairment.
 FS are characterized by childhood seizures that occur only in association with fever (higher than 38°C).
 The age of onset is 6 months, and the seizures resolve by the age of 5 years old.
 Generalized epilepsy with febrile seizures plus (GEFS+) refers to findings in a family instead of an individual.
 The seizure phenotypes tend toward the mild end of the spectrum.
 Affected individuals within a family with GEFS+ often have FS in early childhood, followed by occasional tonic, clonic, myoclonic, or absence seizures which respond to medication and remit by late childhood or early adolescence.

 Familial hemiplegic migraine (FHM) is a rare autosomal dominant subtype of migraine with aura.
 FHM3 is caused by mutations in the SCN1A

 The SALSA MLPA Probemix P137-C1 SCN1A contains 40 MLPA probes with amplification products between 142 and 454 nucleotides (nt).
 This includes 30 probes for the SCN1A

 gene, covering all 26 coding exons of SCN1A

-(exon hA).
+(exon hA; exon 1 of the transcript variant 4 (NM_001202435.3)).
 In addition, ten reference probes are included that detect autosomal chromosomal locations.
-Complete probe sequences and the identity of the genes detected by the reference probes are available online (www.mlpa.com
+Complete probe sequences and the identity of the genes detected by the reference probes are available online (www.mrcholland.com